SathyaBhat/sathyabh.at/content/weekly-notes/2025/38/index.md

 ### Music of the Week

-I came across this wonderful [version](https://www.youtube.com/watch?v=-rM3xn2JXGU) of Colours by Black Pumas (previously covered in an earlier weeknote, featuring musicians across the world)
+I came across this wonderful [version](https://www.youtube.com/watch?v=-rM3xn2JXGU) of Colours by Black Pumas (previously covered in an earlier [weeknote](/weekly-notes-45-2024/)), featuring musicians across the world

 {{< youtube -rM3xn2JXGU >}}

 ### Link of the week

-Thanks to Saurabh for sharing [this article](https://bogdanthegeek.github.io/blog/projects/vapeserver/) on the work he did to serve the article off a disposable vape.
+Thanks to [Saurabh](https://blog.100rabh.com/) for sharing [this article](https://bogdanthegeek.github.io/blog/projects/vapeserver/) on the work he did to serve the article off a disposable vape.
 Who knew they came with such capable hardware!

 ### Thanks for reading.
 Thanks for reading and have a great week ahead.